-Setting Description Factory Default IP/MAC address The corresponding IP/MAC address of the devices under the Empty IP/MAC address client.
+Setting Description Factory Default

+IP/MAC address The corresponding IP/MAC address of the devices under the Empty

+client.
 You can specify up to 4 entries.

 When specifying an IP or MAC address, you must provide the associated IP or MAC address for that entry.